white-lab/pycamverter/README.md

 ## Usage

-To use pycamverter, select your raw data file, your search files (either MASCOT .xml or ProteomeDiscoverer .msf), and an optional excel listing scan numbers in a file browser.
+To use pycamverter, select your raw data file, your search files (Proteome Discoverer `.msf`), and an optional excel listing scan numbers in a file browser.
 Then simply drag-and-drop them onto PyCAMVerter.exe.

 After a few minutes of processing, you should see the output .camv.gz file in the same directory as your raw file.

 For a full list of arguments, run PyCAMVerter.exe from the command line: